Living Next to Mrs Parker – Childhood Food Memories

 My mother would often find me next door, scoffing down patata waras in Mrs Parker’s kitchen.

 Too young to remember, I couldn’t tell you whether we had a post-box or not, or what colour our house was, but what I do remember is that our home felt far from detached.
 And for that, I have the Parkers to thank.
 Being the little rascal that I was, my mother would often find me next door, scoffing down patata waras in Mrs Parker’s kitchen, always in time for boeka.
 The best part about Mrs Parker’s patata waras was not the soft, pillowy, turmeric-stained potato filling, but rather the fragrance that summoned me to her kitchen – notes of mustard seeds, chilli, and my all-time favourite, coriander or ‘dhanya’, as we call it.

 Then and Now

-They don’t taste as good as Mrs Parker’s, and I’m certain I’ll never find one that is, as the taste has been preserved by the nostalgia of my childhood food memories.
-But, whenever I do bite into one, I am always reminded of Mrs Parker.
+They don’t taste as good as Mrs Parker’s, and I’m certain I’ll never find one that does, as the taste has been preserved by the nostalgia of my childhood food memories.
+But, whenever I do bite into one, I am always reminded of her.